-In this paper, a MEC scenario in 5G networks is considered in which the BS is equipped with the MEC server where the network's users can get assistance from the MEC server for their computations and offload their processing tasks to this server.
-In this model, we assume that users can access radio resources via NOMA protocol.
-The main goal is to achieve a dynamic power-latency trade-off for MEC offloading in such a network, where the term dynamic is referred to the time varying nature of the queue length.
+In this article, an MEC scenario in the 5G networks is considered in which the BS is equipped with the MEC server where the network's users can get assistance from the MEC server for their computations and offload their processing tasks to this server.
+In this model, we assume that users can access radio resources via a NOMA protocol.
+The main goal is to achieve a dynamic power-latency tradeoff for MEC offloading in such a network, where the term dynamic is referred to the time-varying nature of the queue length.
 Toward this goal, we define an objective function to minimize the required average power consumption for computing tasks of the network's users by considering the transmitted power of each user to send data to the BS and determining central processing unit (CPU)-cycle frequency as the optimization variables.
 We mathematically formulate the proposed minimization problem as the stochastic form and use the Lyapunov method to derive the optimal solution.
 We obtain an upper bound for the objective function and minimize this bound rather than the main objective function.
 We also divide the problem into two parts, i.e., the local computing and server-side computing.
-It is demonstrated that the problem in the server side has a non-convex form, so we employ the successive convex approximation (SCA) method to solve the problem.
-Eventually, simulation studies are conducted to validate the theoretical analysis and demonstrate the effectiveness of the proposed schemes in multi-user MEC networks.
-Motivated by the above considerations, the key contributions of this work are summarized as follows:
+It is demonstrated that the problem in the server side has a nonconvex form, so we employ the successive convex approximation (SCA) method to solve the problem.
+Eventually, simulation studies are conducted to validate the theoretical analysis and demonstrate the effectiveness of the proposed schemes in the multiuser MEC networks.
+Motivated by the above considerations, the key contributions of this article are summarized as follows.

 - We present a stochastic NOMA-based computation offloading framework for an uplink NOMA-based multiuser MEC network with multiple MDs.
-Each user has computation tasks that should be successfully completed.
-In each time slot, the tasks are generated in a stochastic manner and are embedded at the queue available on the mobile devices.
-The MEC server is supposed to be computationally powerful with unlimited computational resources. - Considering the uplink NOMA protocol for computation offloading, network users able to simultaneously offload their computational tasks to the MBS in the same frequency resources. - The average weighted sum power consumption of MDs is employed as the performance metric.
-The available radio and computational resources including the CPU-cycle frequencies for local computing, and the transmit power for computation offloading are jointly allocated to minimize the average weighted sum power consumption. - Another goal of this paper is to investigate the powerlatency trade-off in mobile edge computation offloading in NOMA-based networks.
-In this regard, an average weighted sum power consumption minimization problem subject to a task buffer stability constraint is formulated.
+Each user has computational tasks that should be successfully completed.
+In each time slot, the tasks are generated in a stochastic manner and are embedded at the queue available on the MDs.
+The MEC server is supposed to be computationally powerful with unlimited computational resources. - 2) Considering the uplink NOMA protocol for computation offloading, network users able to simultaneously offload their computational tasks to the MBS in the same frequency resources. - 3) The average weighted-sum power consumption of MDs is employed as the performance metric.
+The available radio and computational resources, including the CPU-cycle frequencies for local computing, and the transmit power for computation offloading, are jointly allocated to minimize the average weighted-sum power consumption.